top of page

 Expected Ticket Availability

-After this small-town club's big achievement in becoming a long-term fixture in Bundesliga.2, relegation to the 3.Liga this season will mean there's no need for a mad scramble and plenty of tickets will be available on all but one or two matchdays.
+After this small-town club's big achievement in becoming a long-term fixture in Bundesliga.2, relegation to the 3.Liga means there's no need for a mad scramble and plenty of tickets will be available on all but one or two matchdays.

 The club website and online ticket shop are both "auf Deutsch " but Google’s translation feature does a fine job of making the ticket buying process nice and straightforward for non-German speakers.
-In addition to E-Ticket options (Mobile Ticket / Print@Home), you can also pick up a real ticket for your collection by visiting the fan shop or box office at the stadium; or by heading to the Fan-Projekt in Aue (Bahnhofstraße 37,
+In addition to E-Ticket options (Mobile Ticket / Print@Home), you can also pick up a real ticket for your collection by visiting the fan shop or box office at the stadium; or by heading to a number of Vorverkaufsstellen (advance sales outlets) in the region and the club provide a list of them here

 The cost of an afternoon at 'Der Schacht ' (The Shaft ) will depend on where you want to watch the action from.
 Seats will cost adults €21-32, seniors and concessions €18-27; and children (aged 6-14) will be let in for €14.
 To stand on the Westtribüne terrace behind the goal, it's €16 for adults, €12 for seniors and concessions; and under-14s will cost their parents €9.
 Even smaller people are let into the ground free of charge.